One photo shows just how much this Rugby League World Cup means to Tonga

 The world's best forward was slammed for leaving the Kiwis in the lurch after announcing he would play for Tonga just 48 hours before David Kidwell announced his 24-man squad and was accused by Kiwis captain Adam Blair of disrespecting the black and white jersey by failing to front up and explain himself.

-The North Queensland lock admitted he had regrets about the way the drama unfolded but revealed he was too intoxicated to even think about picking up the phone as he enjoyed the excesses of the Cowboys celebrations following their grand final defeat to Melbourne.
+The North Queensland lock admitted he had regrets about the way the drama unfolded.

 The Auckland-born destroyer also dispelled rumours he had abandoned the Kiwis in protest of Kidwell's decision to ban former test captain Jesse Bromwich and back-rower Kevin Proctor after they were caught using cocaine in the early morning hours following New Zealand's Anzac test defeat to Australia in Canberra.